Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

-In particular, a monomorphism of (K/T/M/P)2 is regular iff it is injective.
-Regular monomorphisms are used in Section~\ref{sec:Other} to characterize the SFT objects of K3.
+Regular monomorphisms are used in Section~\ref{sec:Other} to characterize the SFT objects of K(3/4).
 In the case of (T/M/P)3, however, we do not have a more exact characterization, and the following example shows some of the related complications.